-Teaching & Learning Doctoral Programs
+Teaching & Learning Doctoral Program

-Programs are designed with specific needs and interests of participants in mind.
+The program is designed with specific needs and interests of participants in mind.
 Faculty with expertise in multiple educational areas work side-by-side with students as they progress through classes and their individual dissertation research.
 Doctoral students are encouraged to propose research projects from a range of research designs, from ethnographic studies to experimental models.

 - The Doctor of Education degree (Ed.D.) has traditionally been focused more on educational administration and scholarly practice.

 - Ed.D. programs typically offer more courses related to educational administration and policy of practice.

 - Ed.D. students focus their dissertation research more narrowly on particular practices or policies that affect state or regional schools or school systems.